-You can always get in touch with him to discuss interesting mobile platform projects.
+You can always get in touch with him to discuss interesting mobile projects or consultancy.

 After having worked professionally for a few months he concluded that there was no website that provided the precise, correct, hype-free browser compatibility information he needed, so he founded his own site in 1998 and started testing browsers.
 This project eventually grew into QuirksMode.org, which was launched in 2003 and revised in 2006.